Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

 Almost all methods show consistency in the correct terms using the variable selection method.
-However, for all methods the variable selection included additional variables not present in the true model.
-Here, the worst performing method was \texttt{MICE\_TABULATOR}, where automatic variable selection on average failed to include 1.4 correct variables and included, on average, 2 additional incorrect variables (the worst possible result) to the model.
-The best variable selection results were achieved by models trained on data using the \texttt{CTGAN} method, always selecting the correct variables and including only 1 additional incorrect variable on average.
+However, for all methods, the variable selection included additional variables not present in the true model.
+Here, the worst-performing method was \texttt{CTGAN\_MICE}, where automatic variable selection failed to include 1.4 correct variables, on average, and included, on average, 2 additional incorrect variables (the worst possible result).
+The best variable selection results were achieved by models trained on data using the \texttt{MICE\_PART\_SYN} and \texttt{MICE\_FULL\_SYN} methods, which always selected the correct variables and included only 1 additional incorrect variable on average.
+Notably, \texttt{MICE\_VV} included, on average, only $0.4$ incorrect variables.